polkaned/dockerfiles/expressvpn/README.md

       polkaned/expressvpn \
       /bin/bash

-## Configuration Reference

-### ACTIVATION_CODE
-A mandatory string containing your ExpressVPN activation code.

-`ACTIVATION_CODE=ABCD1EFGH2IJKL3MNOP4QRS`

-### SERVER
-A optionnal string containing the ExpressVPN server LOCATION/ALIAS/COUNTRY.
-Connect to smart location if it is not set.

-`SERVER=ukbe`

 ## Docker Compose
 Other containers can use the network of the expressvpn container by declaring the entry `network_mode: service:expressvpn`.